jianqiucao/EE367L/Lab7/Lab7.md

         - Register Domain Name and Reply.

-          To register, a host sends a packet to the DNS server which carries its domain name; The DNS server the name add/update the name to its naming table; The DNS server reply to the host.
+          To register, a host sends a packet to the DNS server which carries its domain name; The DNS server add/update the name to its naming table; The DNS server reply to the host.

         - Request Physical ID and Reply.